 “Hey, you guys want to come to my company’s reception?”
 Esther asked, reaching for a cookie as she settled down on the sofa to rest.

 “It’s your first year so we’ll spare you of the embarrassment,” Joanne joked.

 “Besides, we’re getting together for a celebration within our group anyway,” Andy pointed out.
 “No point in intruding with your world.”

 Esther gave them both a look.
 She wasn’t convinced that they would turn their mischievousness off.
 She knew they were not interested in the new company.
 But she didn’t blame them.
 It was a matter of time before they would barge into her territory again.

 Joanne?
 She resumed her life normally like she had promised others.
-However, her romance life was still empty.
+However, her romantic life was still empty.
 And somehow after Alyssa’s separation with Vincent, Joanne moved back into Alyssa’s place with her.
-Strangely as it were–yet not too strangely, Mrs. Zeng–Joanne’s mother–had actually bought the house herself and had rented out to others for filming or photo shoots from time to time hence the house still available for Alyssa when she moved out of the Zhao resident.
+Strangely as it were–yet not too strangely, Mrs. Tseng–Joanne’s mother–had actually bought the house herself and had rented out to others for filming or photoshoots from time to time hence the house was still available for Alyssa when she moved out of the Zhao residence.

 As for Jacky, he had also resumed his positive life like he had once promised Sophia.
 And he was still waiting for Sophia to come back.
 Even though they still kept in contact but they hadn’t visited each other.

 What about Huang and Huo?
 They were still the same, an unbeatable team.
 Ehlo and Angela had been saving up for their wedding.
 Although Ehlo insisted on going on the old route of showering Angela with a perfect wedding, Angela wouldn’t let him.
 She wanted it to be a wedding earned by both parties.
 Wallace and Yvonne’s relationship had been going just fine.
 Far from stable since Wallace always discovered something new about Yvonne.
 But he didn’t regret a day.